lemmon-714/plutarch/docs/Introduction/Plutarch Types.md

 In general, the concrete UPLC representations are connected to Plutarch types through their `PlutusType` implementation.

 Also see: [Figuring out the representation of a Plutarch type](./../Tricks/Representation%20of%20Plutarch%20type.md).

+[^1]: Why do we sometimes read `*` and sometimes `Type`?
+By default GHC shows the kind `Type` as `*`, but it doesn't if -XNoStarIsType is enabled, then it prints it as `Type`.
+You want to look at whether -XNoStarIsType is enabled in your repl/ cabal file/ at the top of the module.